 The Compassionate Use Act allowed for three medical marijuana dispensaries to open in Texas; as of December 2017, Cansortium Texas, Compassionate Cultivation, and Surterra Texas are all licensed, open, and ready to do business with card-carrying qualifiers.

 How to Get Your Card

-After a patient has their prescriptions in hand, their information will be stored in the Compassionate Use Registry by a physician, without any additional registration or fees.
-Patients will then be able to access the allowed cannabis oil from one of the three licensed dispensaries, which also handle the growth and cultivation of the marijuana.
+After a consumer has their prescriptions in hand, their information will be stored in the Compassionate Use Registry by a physician, without any additional registration or fees.
+Medical cardholders will then be able to access the allowed cannabis oil from one of the three licensed dispensaries, which also handle the growth and cultivation of the marijuana.

 Though the process for getting an MMJ card seems specific and harrowing, hope is not lost.
 While the Compassionate Use Act may seem anything but, good things are happening.
 People who suffer from this crippling condition can finally find relief by signing up for a well-earned medical marijuana card.
 And as of April 2017, legislators have brought up bills regarding cannabis decriminalization.
 While there might not be free-for-all leisurely toking anytime soon, the movement has started, and it likely won’t be backing down.